 Regular canned plum tomatoes have to come high up on the list for one good reason.
 Most canned tomatoes are, in fact, varieties of Roma tomato.

-There are many varieties of Roma tomatoes that are cultivated, canned, and sold on the shelves of supermarkets.
+Many varieties of Roma tomatoes are cultivated, canned, and sold on the shelves of supermarkets.
 If you check the labels, you might find that you are looking at a lovely tin of Roma.

 Should the plum tomatoes hanging around in your pantry not be Roma, then they still make an excellent option as a substitute since they will offer the same textures and much of the richness that all plum tomatoes boast.

 4. Amish Paste

-These are tomatoes that might have nothing to do with the Amish, and they also aren’t sold only as a paste.
+These tomatoes might have nothing to do with the Amish, and they aren’t sold only as a paste.
 But, if that all seems very confusing, then the taste won’t.
 One of the most sought-after tomatoes in recent years, the Amish Paste tomato won’t disappoint you if you can find it as a Roma replacement.
 It tastes similar to the premium quality of a San Marzano while also offering the delightful sweetness of the Roma.

 5. Big Mama